GlobalUy/workflows/README.md

 ### Build and Push to ECR

-Builds a Docker image and push it to AWS Elastic Container Registry.
+Build a Docker image and push it to AWS Elastic Container Registry.

 ```yaml
 jobs: